 • Family Advocacy Center/Army Community Service.

-For more information about computer security, other computer-related scams and to review previous cyber- crime alert notices and cyber-crime prevention flyers visit the Army CID CCIU website at https://www.cid.army.mil/cciu-advisories.html.
+• If victims are not eligible for military services, or where military services are not available, the VWL can provide liaison assistance in seeking any available nonmilitary services within the civilian community.For more information about computer security, other computer-related scams and to review previous cyber- crime alert notices and cyber-crime prevention flyers visit the Army CID CCIU website at https://www.cid.army.mil/cciu-advisories.html.
 To report a crime to CID, visit www.cid.army.mil.